-Nice Ride Minnesota is a non-profit organization that has been operating a public bike-sharing system in the Twin Cities since 2010.
+Nice Ride Minnesota is a non-profit organization that began operating a public bike-sharing system in the Twin Cities since 2010.
 The system was designed to complement the transit system and to provide convenient and affordable transportation by enabling short bicycle connections between activity centers.
-Beginning operations with about 700 bikes and 65 fixed parking module stations, the system grew to more than 1,800 bikes at 200 stations by 2017.
-In 2016 the system served more than 430,000 shared bicycle trips during the traditional April through November biking season.
+Beginning operations with about 700 bikes and 65 fixed parking module stations, the system has grown to about 1,8003,000 bikes at 200 400 stations by 2017in 2019.
+In 2016-2017 the system served more than 430,000460,000 shared bicycle trips during the traditional April through November biking season.

-Transition to a Dockless Bicycle System
+Transition to a Flexible Shared Dockless Bicycle Docking System